junlinchen12138/cse15l-lab-reports-2/labreport1.md

 ## Setting an SSH Key
 ---
 While typing your password in once or twice doesn't seem like it takes much time, over the course of even a quarter, you might type it in a hundred or two hundred times.
-This is a significant amount of time to be spending typing in your password, and people that figured out better ways of confirming that the person running the command is authorized to do so. we are going to be using something called an SSH key to pre-approve our computer to log into the server without having to type in the password every time.
+This is a significant amount of time to spend typing in your password and people have figured out better ways of confirming that the person running the command is authorized to do so.
+We are going to be using something called an SSH key to pre-approve our computer to log into the server without having to type in the password every time.

 The main idea behind an SSH key is that on our computer, we create a public and private key using the command `ssh-keygen` . we give the public key to the server and keep the private key on our machine, and then when we try to log into the server the server will check with our computer that have the private key.
 If we do it will just log us in.
 This is an extremely common setup in any work environment that requires using code on a server.

 Below is what you should run on your computer(the client)

-*Instead of the file xxxxxxxxxxxxx, enter a path to the new file location on your computer such as C:\Users\Username/.ssh/id_rsa*
+*Instead of the file xxxxxxxxxxxxx, enter a path to the new file location on your computer such as C:\Users\Username/.ssh/id_rsa it should be within the .ssh folder of your user account*

 ![Image](sshkeygen.png)